February 2021 Exhibition

-We’re delighted to bring you a new exhibition of artworks, made by Asylum Seekers currently based in York and supported by Refugee Action York (RAY).
+We’re delighted to bring you an exhibition of artworks, made by Asylum Seekers currently based in York and supported by Refugee Action York (RAY).

 See our online RAY Art Exhibition.

-Copies of many of the works are also on display in a window at Aroma Coffee Shop in Haxby.
+Copies of many of the works were also on display in a window at Aroma Coffee Shop in Haxby.

 About Refugee Action York (RAY) and the Exhibition